-MAIREAD CASE (she her hers) is a working writer and teacher, and a former birthday party clown.
-Recently she earned her PhD in English and Creative Writing at the University of Denver, where she was also an AHSS Fellow.
+MAIREAD CASE (she her hers) is a working writer, teacher, and former birthday party clown.
 Mairead learns about and works in radical pedagogy, fourth wave intersectional feminism, embodied queer theory, narrative, the US prison industrial complex, and the public.

-Mairead holds degrees from the University of Notre Dame (BA, Great Books and French) and the School of the Art Institute of Chicago (MFA-W), as well as anti-racism trainings from the Chicago Freedom School and the Highlander Center.
-She learns from her students too.
+Mairead holds degrees from the University of Notre Dame (BA, Great Books and French) the School of the Art Institute of Chicago (MFA-W), and the University of Denver (PhD, English and Creative Writing; AHSS Fellow) as well as anti-racism trainings from the Chicago Freedom School and the Highlander Center.

 Mairead teaches, reads, and organizes widely, at places including the Poetry Foundation Library, the Naropa Summer Writing Program, the Public Media Institute, the Pitchfork Book Fort, the Bronx Museum, the Whitney Biennial, the Chicago Museum of Contemporary Art, Young Chicago Authors, the Chicago Public Library, and Lighthouse Writers' Workshop.
 She was awarded residencies and fellowships from Ragdale, ACRE, the Wassaic Project, Seattle Arts and Culture, and the Chicago Department of Cultural Affairs; presents regularly at AWP and the Museum of Pop Culture; and has published in the Los Angeles Review of Books, The New Inquiry, Pitchfork, Bookslut, Best American Comics, Village Voice Media, Jezebel, and elsewhere.

 Teaching philosophy available upon request.